cedricAbonnel/scripts-bash/README.md

 Some bash scripts

 ## run_music_background
-Play audio file with play program, all the musics present in the desinged folder.
+Play audio file with the play program, all the musics present in the desinged folder.
 In the script, indicate the music folder and the desired volume.

 # License